rumble19/awesome-steam-deck/readme.md

 Strictly optional, interest dependant projects that I just think are cool.
 Maybe you will too!
 - [Ship of Harkinian](https://www.shipofharkinian.com/) - A native port of Zelda: Occarina of Time.
 Runs in native resolutions, 60fps+, with a ton of quality of life improvements and a built-in randomizer.
 - [Bloodborne PSX](https://b0tster.itch.io/bbpsx) - An incredibly imaginative demake of Bloodborne in the style of a PS1 game.
 Runs perfect on the Deck.
 - [Apotris](https://akouzoukos.com/apotris) - A modern take on Tetris with a ton of modes and options packaged as a Gameboy Advance rom.
-You'll need to install an emulator to run it, see the [emulation](#emulation) section above.
+Currently, you'll need to install an emulator to run it, see the [emulation](#emulation) section above.
 - [Sunshine](https://github.com/LizardByte/Sunshine) - A free alternative to Nvidia GameStream for streaming games from your PC to your Deck.
 Works with AMD as well as Nvidia GPUs.

 ## Contribute